 I grew up in a frugal lifestyle in India, our son is growing up in a relatively well-to-do household in the USA.
 What I am saying is, compared to where I grew up my son is getting a better lifestyle in terms of spending money on various necessities of his young life.

 So it’s more important to not spoil him with things that he doesn’t need.
 Spoiling him will make him now but in the long run, he might be in trouble.

 As for you, before your teenage son or daughter packs up and confronts the real world on their own, make sure you teach them some important financial lessons.
 Knowing a little when it comes to their personal finances will help them in bucket loads, and prevent them from falling into any financial trouble in the future.

 If you’re wondering just what lessons will benefit your children in their financial future, read on.
 Here are 5 of the most important.

-Teach your teenagers the art of shopping around and bargaining, and you’ll have taught them a fine financial lesson that will pay dividends for time to come.
-Sit with them and help them with their research to find the best deals on big ticket items.
+Gradually, I’ll teach him the art of shopping around and bargaining, and you’ll have taught them a fine financial lesson that will pay dividends for time to come.

 4. If you want it, earn it